 Xylitol is a non-fermentable sugar alcohol used as a sweetener.
 Unlike other natural or synthetic sweeteners, xylitol is actively beneficial in dentistry by reducing caries and is known to induce remineralization of demineralized enamel.
-Xylitol is categorized by the US FDA as a food additive and is allowed to be labeled with the claim that they do not promote dental cavities.
+Xylitol is categorized by the US FDA as a food additive and is allowed to be labeled with the claim that it does not promote dental cavities.
 Xylitol is most frequently found in chewing gum, lozenges, and nasal spray.

 Xylitol products have been promoted for patients with xerostomia due it its non-cariogenic and remineralization properties.